sarika-subram/serverless-datalake-on-aws/lab1/README.md

 * **Configure Amazon Cognito** for Kinesis Data Generator - In this step we will launch a cloud formation stack that will configure Cognito.
 This cloudformation scripts launches in **Oregon region** (No need to change this region)
     * Goto : https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=Kinesis-Data-Generator-Cognito-User&templateURL=https://s3-us-west-2.amazonaws.com/kinesis-helpers/cognito-setup.json
+    * Note that this deploys Resources in the *us-west-2* region
     * Click - **Next**
     * **Specify stack details**.
 In this step you will create a mock admin for your data generator.
 Use a simple admin/password combination and keep it handy.
         * Stack name: (autofilled) **Kinesis-Data-Generator-Cognito-User**